agude/agude.github.io/_books/the_state_of_the_art.md

 The protagonist is queer---she is a woman who choose to become a man because she knew she'd be safer in the backwards-society that way.
-Despite her gender change she finds she is still attracted to men and starts up a gay relationship, something the society does not tolerate.
+Despite her gender change, she finds she is still attracted to men and starts up a gay relationship, something the society does not tolerate.

-We don't know who orders the assassination but it could be the mob, religious fanatics, or even the Culture itself.
+We don't know who orders the assassination, but it could be the mob, religious fanatics, or even the Culture itself.
 I liked how the ambiguity made me think.

 ### Odd Attachment
 {% include book_rating.html rating=3 %}

-Love-sick plant monster rends spaceman limb-from-limb like a daisy in a game of ["Loves me, loves me not"][daisy].
-A 10 page set up for a dick joke (the odd attachment being the man's penis, giving him 21 digits to rip off).
+A love-sick plant monster rends a spaceman limb-from-limb like a daisy in a game of ["He loves me, he loves me not"][daisy].
+A 10-page set up for a dick joke (the odd attachment being the man's penis, giving him 21 digits to rip off).

 [daisy]: https://en.wikipedia.org/wiki/He_loves_me..._he_loves_me_not